What Language Do Amish Speak?

 Before going into the details of the language of the Amish people, it is important to know about this dynasty.
 Amish people also known as old Order Amish, are one group of traditionalist Christian church fellows having mixed origins of Swiss German and Alsatian.

 They have close ties with the Mennonite churches.
 Amish people are famous for their simple lifestyle, plain dresses, and Christian pacifism.
 They are also quite slow and not much eager to adopt modern technology, its uses, and conveniences.

-They believe in not interrupting family time, not replacing face-to-face sessions, and in maintaining self-sufficiency.
-Additionally, they are the people who have great value for a simple rural life and believe in humility, and submission to God’s will.
+They believe in not interrupting family time, not replacing face-to-face sessions, and maintaining self-sufficiency.
+Additionally, they are the people who have great value in a simple rural life and believe in humility and submission to God’s will.

 Amish church was started back then when there was a schism in Switzerland between a group of Swiss and Alsatian Mennonite Anabaptists back in 1693.
 Jakob Ammann was leading it.
 Jakob was an Anabaptist leader and also the namesake responsible for the Amish religious movement.

 People who followed Ammann got the title of Amish.
 Later during the second half of the 19th century, Amish people were divided into two further classes.
 These were Old Order Amish and Amish Mennonites.